arnold-c/reproducible-research/guideline.md

 - `conda install r-essentials r-igraph`
 - `Rscript -e 'install.packages("languageserver")'`

-If you would rather install an `R kernel` than a fresh install of `R` within the `anaconda` distribution, you can follow the instructions [here](https://richpauloo.github.io/2018-05-16-Installing-the-R-kernel-in-Jupyter-Lab/).
+If you would rather install an `R kernel` than a fresh install of `R` within the `anaconda` distribution, you can follow the instructions [here](https://richpauloo.Github.io/2018-05-16-Installing-the-R-kernel-in-Jupyter-Lab/).
 The advantage of this is that it allows the notebook to access previously installed packages as they are not running off a fresh version of `R`.

 ### Connecting other kernels

-To see a full list of `kernels` available for Jupyter, along with the appropriate documentation and installation instructions, follow this [link](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels).
+To see a full list of `kernels` available for Jupyter, along with the appropriate documentation and installation instructions, follow this [link](https://Github.com/jupyter/jupyter/wiki/Jupyter-kernels).

 ### Git and Jupyter

-Unfortunately, `git` and Jupyter don't always play nicely, so we have to do a few things to try and get around the issues.
+Unfortunately, `Git` and Jupyter don't always play nicely, so we have to do a few things to try and get around the issues.
 Due to the way the notebooks create and store the outputs from the code, `diffs` become unreadable.
 There are a few ways to get around this.
 The first option is the simplest, but the others provide a little more control over what you see in the `diffs`.

 \****Test out the other options!**\**

 1. Clear all outputs before you save and commit the files.
-That way, `git` only tracks changes to the input
+That way, `Git` only tracks changes to the input
 2. [nbdime](https://nbdime.readthedocs.io/en/latest/index.html)
 3. [ReviewNB](https://www.reviewnb.com/)
 4. [Nextjournal](https://nextjournal.com/) is a promising take on notebooks that simplifies the  process of making reproducible research.
 Currently it is only in beta, and for private research, but if it has a free version when it becomes established it would be a good option allowing a 'Google Docs' style of version control